souvik-wizard/Translator_Chrome-Extension/README.md

 ## Acknowledgments:

--After the learning process, projects converts that leaning meterial into experiences.
+- After the learning process, projects converts that leaning meterial into experiences.
--A lot of fun and exitement was in there when I was working on it.
+- A lot of fun and exitement was in there when I was working on it.

 * Thanks for the support [Tuhin](https://github.com/TuhinBar) and [Arian](https://github.com/arian0zen).